Preprocessor

 Possible values: right_to_left, left_to_right Default: right_to_left

 This pragma overrides the default bitfield bit order.
-It works the same as the [[left_to_right]] and [[right_to_left]] attributes but is automatically applied to all created bitfields
+It works the same as the [[left_to_right]] and [[right_to_left]] attributes but is automatically applied to all created bitfields.

 debug